New

 • Overview

 This course section focuses on actions that can be taken after initial access.
 Red team operators typically leverage process injection to execute desired actions.
 This section will teach students how to programmatically implement those capabilities, starting with a deep dive into the format of the Portable Executable (PE) header.
 Students will learn how to parse important sections of the PE header, which is a valuable skill that will allow them to create their own version of Windows APIs such as GetProcAddress.
 After mastering the PE format, we will look at the internals of Threads, their structure, and how they are created.
 The section will also explore how Asynchronous Procedure Calls can be queued to a Thread to aid in process injection.
-We will cover several process injection methods, including the classic DLL injection where we force a Thread to load our malicious DLL in a target process.
+We'll cover several process injection methods, including the classic DLL injection where we force a Thread to load our malicious DLL in a target process.
 Another action is to escalate privileges to enable an operator to be more effective on target, so students will programmatically create privilege escalation modules for their implant and test them out on their target system.

 Exercises